Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Results

 \subsection{Performance of POSL against its candidate learners}

 The accuracy of these three POSLs was similar (Figure \ref{f:res}), with a slight advantage for the non-convex eSL in line with previous results of \citet{Malenica_2023}.
-The calibration-in-the-large was near-perfect for all POSLs, but the convex eSL presented a higher variability.
-In contrast, the mean calibration was underoptimal for all POSLs, albeit convex eSL seemed slightly better.
-Historical learners almost always outperformed individual learners, especially in terms of mean calibration.
+The calibration-in-the-large was near-perfect for all POSLs (\textit{i.e.}, the predictions are close to the true values on average), but the convex eSL presented a higher variability.
+In contrast, the weak calibration was suboptimal for all POSLs (\textit{i.e.}, there is systematic overestimation or underestimation), albeit convex eSL seemed slightly better.
+Historical learners almost always outperformed individual learners, especially in terms of weak calibration.
 Individual and historical learners were well-calibrated-in-the-large, but individual learners had a lower variance (except XGBoost).
 Individual MARS achieved poorer accuracy, while ridge regression yielded the best performance amongst individual learners.
 Additional numerical results are presented in Table S4.
-All historical learners were calibrated-in-the-small, while individual learners and POSLs underestimated the high convection volume and overestimated the low convection volume (Figure S1 available online).
+All historical learners were calibrated-in-the-small (\textit{i.e.}, the predictions match the true values for almost all patient strata), while individual learners and POSLs underestimated the high convection volume and overestimated the low convection volume (Figure S1 available online).
 Individual XGBoost yielded poorer calibration-in-the-small, especially for the lowest outcomes.
 The eSLs achieved the highest discrimination with an AUROC of 0.825 (95\%CI from 0.821 to 0.829) and 0.821 (95\%CI from 0.817 to 0.825) for the non-convex and the convex eSLs, respectively (Figure S2).
 Individual learners achieved greater AUROCs than historical learners and dSL, except for MARS and XGBoost.
 Random forest screening did not seem to improve any performance measures significantly.
 Finally, non-convex eSL achieved the best net benefit around the threshold previously identified in the literature \citep{convince_2023, Levesque__2015}, while the historical XGBoost achieved a lower net benefit than POSLs and the individual linear model regardless of the threshold (Figure S3).

 When looking at the evolution of the performances over time (Figure \ref{f:tres}), the individual linear model achieved poorer accuracy in the early time periods (approximately until the 150\textsuperscript{th} session).
 Interestingly, this time corresponds to the beginning of the equilibrium period between historical and individual learners in the eSL (Figure \ref{f:poids}E).
 In contrast, POSLs consistently outperformed the candidate learners regarding MdAE, the non-convex eSL achieving the best MdAE over all time points.
 Historical XGBoost presented the lowest MSE until the hundredth session, from which it became equivalent to the two eSLs.
 Similarly, the historical XGBoost achieved the best calibration-in-the-large at the beginning before being slightly overtaken by the non-convex eSL.
 Surprisingly the convex eSL presented the reverse pattern.
 For the weak calibration, historical XGBoost outperformed the other approaches until the last times, followed by the convex eSL.
 The individual linear model caught up with the dSL and the non-convex eSL from approximately the 250\textsuperscript{th} session, which corresponds to the time when the individual learners overtook the historical ones in the eSLs (Figure \ref{f:poids}E).
 POSLs were highly miscalibrated-in-the-small at the first session, but the performance improved over time with an acceptable calibration-in-the-small achieved from the 100\textsuperscript{th} session for the eSLs (Figure \ref{f:tres}E).